32 Fur-Tastic Jobs Working With Animals — And How to Land One

 13. Pet Store Employee

-Working at a pet store can be rewarding because you will meet so many fun animals throughout the day, and you can also help pet guardians pick out nutritious food options and fun, engaging toys.
-Just be sure to work at a pet store that encourages shelter adoptions; steer clear of any stores that sell puppies from puppy mills.
+Working with animals at a pet store can be rewarding because you get to meet so many fun critters throughout the day.
+You can also help pet guardians pick out nutritious food options and fun, engaging toys.
+Look for work at a pet store that encourages shelter adoptions, and try to steer clear of stores that sell puppies from puppy mills.

 Salary estimates: Most pet stores pay entry-level workers minimum wage.